Slurry Separation

 Filtration equipment uses a physical barrier, such as a filter medium, to separate solids from liquids.

 • Examples: Filter presses, belt filters, and vacuum filters.
+Pumps and pump systems are commonly used to transfer liquids and slurries to these filtration devices.

 • Advantages and Limitations: Filtration equipment is highly effective for capturing fine particles but often requires regular maintenance and periodic replacement of filter media.
+Efficient discharge of separated solids or liquids from the filtration system is essential for streamlined operation.

 c.
 Centrifugal Separators